Mohit722/jfrog-artifactory-pipeline-terraform/README.md

 Before setting up your Jenkins pipeline, you need to install the following plugins in Jenkins:

 1. Amazon Web Services (AWS) Credentials - For managing AWS credentials in Jenkins.
-2. Artifactory - For doing configuraation in jenkins to connect to Jfrog artifactory.
+2. Artifactory - For doing configuration in jenkins to connect with Jfrog artifactory.
 3. Git Plugin - For pulling code from a Git repository.

 # Steps to Install Jenkins Plugins